 For a relatively small area, Slovenia offers a unique mosaic of biological, geographical and cultural diversity, with dozens of major natural assets and items of significant European cultural heritage.
 Around 12,6% of Slovenia’s territory is cover by protected natural areas, 36% of the territory is protected under Natura 2000, and almost 15,000 aspects of the country’s nature have been awarded the status “valuable natural feature”.

-Ljubljansko Barje - The largest Slovene and southernmost European wetland.
+Ljubljansko Barje - the largest Slovenian and southernmost European wetland.

-Sečovlje Salina Nature Park - National park, traditional manual gathering of salt in salt fields, plants and animals gallery
+Sečovlje Salina Nature Park - traditional manual gathering of salt in salt fields

-Triglavski narodni park - The Triglav National Park, the only Slovenian national park
+Triglav national Park - the only Slovenian national park

-Volčji Potok Arboretum - The most visited horticultural amenity in Slovenia.
+Volčji Potok Arboretum - the most visited botanical park in Slovenia.

 In your pocket